 The Roberts Bank Terminal 2 Project underwent a federal environmental assessment, beginning in 2013.
 In 2016, an independent review panel was appointed by the minister of environment and climate change to lead the assessment, under the Canadian Environmental Assessment Act, 2012.
 During the environmental assessment, we conducted four rounds of public engagement, consulted with Indigenous groups, and participated in meetings with regulators, government, stakeholders.

 The review phase of the environmental assessment concluded in August 2019 with the closing of the public record following a six-week public hearing.
 The independent review panel evaluated what they heard and the information received throughout the environmental assessment process to develop its Federal Review Panel Report.
 This was submitted to the minister of environment and climate change in March 2020.
-The minister is now reviewing the recommendations in order to develop draft project conditions.
-There will then be an opportunity for the public, Indigenous groups, regulators and other stakeholders to provide comment.

 The project requires additional regulatory permits and authorizations and a final investment decision from the port authority before it can proceed.
 Work to obtain regulatory permits on authorizations is ongoing and taking place in parallel with the environmental assessment process.

 As part of the environmental assessment, we conducted a series of reports and studies to better understand existing conditions at Roberts Bank.
 Additionally, technical advisory groups were established to gather expert advice on the Roberts Bank ecosystem.
 Details on these, as well as the environmental impact statement, can be found below.

 - September 2013: Project Description submitted to the Canadian Environmental Assessment Agency (CEAA; now the Impact Assessment Agency of Canada or IAAC)

 - September 2013: Public comment period on summary of the Project Description